2sic/2sxc-docs/2sxc Docs Generator/basics/query/data-sources/share-point/index.md

 > These are third-party DataSources and _not_ part of 2sxc.
 They require a purchase of this DataSource.

-The Solution contains 4 DataSources
+The Solution contains 2 DataSources

 1. SharePointList
 1. SharePointSearch
-1. TreeBuilder
-1. LanguageModeler

 ---